Documentation-Pro/react-calendar.github.io/docs/pages/eventlistener.md

 - `onKeyDown` : This prop allows you to set a callback function that is called when a user presses a key while the calendar is in focus.
 The function receives two arguments: the key event, and the value of the currently focused date.

-You can also use CSS to style the calendar as per your requirements.
-The calendar component exposes several class names that you can use to target specific elements in the calendar.

 ## Conclusion
 As shown below, you can change the behaviour of your custom calendar by using props.